jeredw/trekkin/README.md

 Trekkin' is a multiplayer game like [Spaceteam](http://spaceteam.ca) played with physical [control panels](https://github.com/igor47/spaceboard).
 This repository has a Raspberry Pi program to coordinate gameplay and drive a cool central display.
-It uses OpenGL ES2 for graphics and libuv for networking.
+It uses OpenGL ES 2.0 for graphics and libuv for networking.

 # Usage